- Plan / Information (Français)

 It would be quite disappointing if this happens so early, the 3rd of September, as I believe that both September and October are high season periods for visiting Paris!
 Many people will have already planned their visit to Louvre and It would be of their surprise if they won't be able to see one of the most beautiful statue of the museum!
 It's a pitty!

-The Winged Victory of Samothrace will not be available for viewing between September 3, 2013 and Summer 2014.
+The Winged Victory of Samothrace will not be available for viewing until Summer 2014.

 This masterpiece of Greek sculpture (2nd century BC) is currently undergoing conservation treatment.